 The Bodhisatta was once Indra, king of the gods.
 Two kings, friends since they were young, had once made a pact to someday marry two of their children to each other.
 Because he loved his daughter Sumedha so dearly and wanted her to have the utmost happiness, when the time came for her engagement, he insisted she must be the prince’s only wife.
 His friend rejected this audacious proposal since a king of a realm as large and powerful as his should have at least sixteen thousand wives.
 But his son, Suruci, had heard about Sumedha’s great beauty and agreed to have no wives other than her.
 After he took the throne, King Suruci ruled righteously and lived happily.

 Ten thousand years passed and Queen Sumedha had not yet born a child.
-This worried the subjects so much they gathered in the palace courtyard and implored the king to assemble a proper harem.
+This worried the citizens so much they gathered in the palace courtyard and implored the king to assemble a proper harem.
 But he told them he would not break the promise he had made to his wife.
 The queen heard what people were saying and though she appreciated her husband’s devotion, she knew they were right.
 So she chose four thousand concubines for him.
 After another ten thousand years, the king still had no children, so she gathered another four thousand women.
 She did this four times in total, but after fifty thousand years and sixteen thousand and one wives, the king was still childless.

 The townsfolk gathered again and suggested the king tell his concubines to pray for a son.
 He took their advice, but still remained childless.
 Later he told his queen to pray and she agreed.
 As she sat meditating in her room, the Bodhisatta’s palace trembled, and when he divined Queen Sumedha’s wish, he confirmed she was sufficiently virtuous and decided to give her a son.
 He chose a god endowed with lots of merit and, after visiting Queen Sumedha to ensure she was sufficiently virtuous, he sent him to her womb.